arthur7373/linux-training/TMP-ARCHIVE-L2/2-2-8-Boot-process.md

 **Note:** Previous Linux versions, which were distributed with **SystemV init** , used init scripts located in the `/etc/rc.d/init.d/` directory.

 These **init** scripts were typically written in Bash, and allowed the system administrator to control the state of services and daemons in their system.

 **SystemD** still can also run old _SystemV_ **init** scripts.

 But **SystemD** driven systems have init scripts replaced with **service units**.
 **Service units** end with the **.service** file extension and serve a similar purpose as init scripts.

 To view, `start`, `stop`, `restart`, `enable`, or `disable` system services, use the `systemctl` command as described below.

-The `service` and `chkconfig` commands are still available in some versions and work as expected, but are only included for compatibility reasons and better to be avoided.
+Old `service` and `chkconfig` commands are still available in some versions and work as expected, but are only included for compatibility reasons and better to be avoided.